Differences between RunAsRob, RunAsAdmin, RunAsService and RunAsSpc:

 This can be achieved over folder permissions to the program file, encrypted file or the folder.

-Program arguments.
-Passing arguments to my application are not working, because quotation marks or complex arguments are not accepted in RunasRob.
+Program arguments are working.
+If passing arguments are not working, because quotation marks or complex arguments are not accepted in RunasRob.

-Workaround this problem by a one line batch file with your complete applicaton call include all arguments.
+Workaround of this problem is a one line batch file with your complete applicaton call include all arguments.

 Run this one line batch file over RunasRob.